extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

 .. note::
-    This command runs on **default** fabric if fabric name is not provided.
+    This command runs on the **default** fabric if fabric name is not provided.

 Detail of each action execution in the workflow can be found using the execution id.